-Stars4Media is an innovation exchange programme for media professionals to accelerate media innovation and cross-border cooperation in Europe.
+Stars4Media is an innovation exchange programme aiming at facilitating cooperation between media professionals, to accelerate media innovation and cross-border cooperation.

 - How innovation and training can help the news media overcome the crisis?
 Check the policy brief “Fighting the media crisis through innovation exchanges: lessons from the Stars4Media Pilot Project”.